l-jhon/data-ingestion-trips-taken/README.md

 In this project we used docker to deploy some services to run the project in the local environment, and this is great because you can run this code in any environment you want, just install ```docker``` and ```docker-compose```.

-**The user can see the running status through the logs that are generated in the console.**
 ### Data Ingestion Pipeline:

 ![Alt text](docs/pipeline_docker_compose.png?raw=true "Data Ingestion Pipeline")